Mac security 101: How secure are Macs, really?

 Download from the App Store or the manufacturer’s official website

-Stay on top of updates
+Stay on top of security updates

 Software updates can help keep your Mac secure and running smoothly.
 When a vulnerability is detected, Apple issues security updates to address it.
 However, other updates can also add new features, fix bugs, or improve performance, so updating is in your best interest regardless of whether you prioritize security.